CIS 5603. Artificial Intelligence

 2. The big picture

-1. a theory (described in a human language)
+1. a theory of intelligence (described in a human language)

-2. a model (specified in a symbolic/mathematical language)
+2. a model of the theory (specified in a symbolic/mathematical language)

-3. an implementation (realized in a programming language or a piece of hardware)
+3. an implementation of the model (realized in a programming language or a piece of hardware)

 Basic questions about the whole field: